What’s Up Doc? Examples of Upcoding Bleeding Medicare

 Impact on Reimbursement: Upcoding to the higher-level code results in a higher reimbursement rate, potentially inflating the cost of the procedure.

-These are just a few of many examples.
+These are just a few of many examples of upcoding in healthcare.
 Anytime a provider routinely seeks reimbursement for a higher level of service than performed its upcoding and if its against the Medicare or Medicaid program you have rights under the False Claims Act or against private insurance in California under The California Insurance Fraud Prevention Act or against Illinois private insurance under the Illinois Insurance Claims Fraud Prevention Act you have rights as a potential Medicare fraud whistleblower and you should consult with a whistleblower law firm to understand how you can help the system and report the misconduct.